Butane Can Disposal: All You Need to Know

 Environmental

 Butane gas is a hazardous substance that is toxic to plants and wildlife.
-An improperly disposed can might leak into the surrounding soil and groundwater, creating unsafe conditions.
+An improperly disposed of can leak into the surrounding soil and groundwater, creating unsafe conditions.

 How to Store Butane Canisters Safely